seakintruth/VBA-Coding-Standards/README.md

 Code must be indented consistently adhering to the following rules:

-- Declarations must not be indented.
+- Functions and subroutines must not be indented.
+- Modulare and Public declarations must not be indented
 - On Error statements and line labels/numbers must not be indented.
 - Start code indented to one tab stop.
 - Code within If-Else-EndIf, For-Next, Do While/Until and any other